 A SDF is a strategy that seeks to influence the overall spatial distribution of current and future land use in a municipality in order to restructure and transform the city to be more compact, productive, inclusive and sustainable.
-It assists the municipality in realising its vision by spatially articulating the vision and informing the municipality's Integrated Development Plan (IDP).
+It assists the municipality in realising its vision by spatially articulating the vision and informing the municipality's Integrated Development Plan (IDP) as well as the Land Use Planning By-Law.
 In terms of the MSA, a SDF "must include the provision of basic guidelines for a land use management system for the Municipality."